28/NoteworthyII/README.md

 ### Upcoming

+There is no schedule or release date for these features, they are here only for the record.

 1. Undo feature
 2. Move settings to the Interface/Addon game menu
 3. Restructure the source code to make it more manageable (decide what to do with GhostLib)
 4. Add entries from Combat log to Quick Notes

+#### Requests from the community

+These have a slightly higher priority.

+1. Character notes should be saved as 'Character-Realm' instead of just 'Character' so that same-named characters from different realms can have their own notes.
+2. Multiple personal notes per character.
+It will be easier to divide the notes per topic.
+Leaning toward the multiple named tabs in the character notes panel, but not yet confirmed.

 ### Known issues